manoj-dhadke/flint-util/jenkins/README.md

----
-title: Flint integration with Jenkins Build Server
+## Flint integration with Jenkins Build Server
----

 ### What is Flint IT Automation Platform?
 Flint is a lean IT Process Automation & Orchestration Platform for IT infrastructure and applications.
 It empowers teams to leverage existing scripting (Ruby or Groovy) skills to develop powerful workflows and processes which can be published as microservices.